Have you joined a U3A yet?

 What sort of courses are offered?

-Auslan, Yoga at all levels, Languages at all levels including French, Italian, Spanish, Indonesian and Mandarin, Hyperbaric Oxygen Therapy, Bridge, Creative writing, Critical thinking, Dancing on Fridays, Book Groups, Living to a Ripe Young Age, Lawn Bowls, Fly Fishing, Travel, Majong, Singing, Ukele groups, Friday film online, Why Insects Matter, Fashion, IT skills, Wine appreciation, Warriors, Queens and Intellectuals, Play Reading, Photobooks, Reiki, Philosophy and Sci-Fi, Dragon Boating- is it for you? and many many more….
+Yoga at all levels, Languages at all levels including French, Italian, Spanish, Indonesian and Mandarin, Bridge, Creative writing, Critical thinking, Dancing on Fridays, Book Groups, Lawn Bowls, Fly Fishing, Travel, Majong, Singing, Ukele groups, Film online, Fashion, IT skills, Wine appreciation, Play Reading, Photobooks, Reiki, Philosophy, Photography, Current Affairs, Cooking, Life Changes, Pickleball, Dance, and many many more….

 and remember… in most cases once you’ve paid your membership, courses are free.